Top 12 Nutrition Specialist Skills to Put on Your Resume

 9. Pediatric Nutrition

-Pediatric nutrition is a specialized area of nutrition science focused on the dietary needs of infants, children, and adolescents to support optimal growth, development, and health.
+Pediatric nutrition focuses on feeding infants, children, and teens to support growth, development, cognition, and lifelong habits.

 Why It's Important